The Return to Supplier feature facilitates the return of goods or services to suppliers as a result of defects or other reasons for dissatisfaction.

 - You can restrict operator access to programs by assigning them to roles and applying access control against the role (configured using the Role Management program).

-This message is displayed when you have used the old Returned to Vendor system and attempt to access any program within the Return to Supplier module without running the conversion.
+If you previously used the legacy Returned to Vendor system and have not yet performed the conversion, then these messages are displayed in succession when you attempt to access any program within the Return to Supplier module.

-Select Run Conversion to start the conversion process where the old RTV tables will be renamed and converted to use the new Return to Supplier functionality.
+The legacy RTV tables are renamed and converted to use the new Return to Supplier functionality.